zqwei/Janelia-Lectures/Teaching_Workshop.md

 # Teaching Workshop

-Given by: Javier Robalino robalinoj@hhmi.org
+Organized by: Javier Robalino robalinoj@hhmi.org

 Date: 05/11/2018

 ## What were some of the hardest concept for you for your peers to learn about in introductory biology?